 Rooftop tents have come a long way since their dusty beginnings in the wild outback of Africa and Australia.
 Originally designed for overlanders with rugged off-roading vehicles, they’re now popular among campers and casual weekenders worldwide.
-And the allure is clear: you can score a self-contained camping set-up for a fraction of the cost of an RV or van.
-From European legacy brands to trendy start-ups, below we break down the best rooftop tent brands on the market today, including details on their history, popular models, and what sets them apart from the competition.
-For our top picks, see our article on the best rooftop tents
+And the allure is clear: A rooftop tent gives you a self-contained camping setup for a fraction of the cost of an RV or van.
+From European legacy brands to trendy startups, below we break down some of the best rooftop tent brands on the market today, including details on their history, popular models, and what sets them apart from the competition.
+For our top picks, see our article on the best rooftop tents.

 What we like: Widely available, user-friendly, and customizable with a range of accessories.